Why We Love Employee Engagement Activities (And You Should Too!)

 3. Take note of what works and what does not.

-As there are countless types of activities that can be used to improve employee engagement, it should stand to reason that some are likely to work, while others may fail.
+As there are countless types of activities and employee engagement tools that can be used to improve employee engagement, it should stand to reason that some are likely to work, while others may fail.

 Take note of activities that truly work and benefit your employees.
 This will help guide you in planning future activities.
 It is equally important to notice what doesn’t work.
 That way, you can alter those activities or just get rid of them completely.